Patrick Epino is a director, actor, and producer based in Los Angeles.

 Patrick is the owner and executive producer of National Film Society, a full service multimedia production studio whose clients include Amazon, IMDb, Starz, PBS, and Filmmaker Magazine.
 National Film Society’s YouTube channel has amassed over 1.8 million views and over 12,000 subscribers, and was one of the founding members of PBS Digital Studios, PBS’s award-winning multichannel network.

-Through National Film Society, Patrick serves as the co-producer of Long Distance, a narrative podcast about life in the Filipino diaspora hosted and produced by Paola Mardo.
-Long Distance is one of the six inaugural shows chosen for the Google Podcasts creator program with PRX, receiving seed funding and development and production support.
+Through National Film Society, Patrick serves as the producer of Long Distance, a narrative podcast about life in the Filipino diaspora hosted and produced by Paola Mardo.
+Long Distance is one of the six inaugural shows chosen — out of a field of over 6,000 — for the Google Podcasts creator program with PRX, receiving seed funding and development and production support.
 It was named by Bello Collective as one of the 100 Outstanding Podcasts of 2018.

 Previously, he served as VP of Digital at Suey Creative, a design agency where he produced digital content for clients including Kevin Hart and NBC Universal.

 Patrick has spoken on panels at ComicCon, SXSW, IFP Week, and numerous film festivals and universities.